-Make sure there is fresh air entering a room when working with resin.
-Open a window or use a fan if necessary.
+Make sure there is circulating in your room when working with resin.
+Open a window or use a fan if you can.

 Wear disposable gloves

 Since resin contains chemicals, you need to protect your hands against anything irritating.
 I prefer nitrile gloves since they are less likely to react with the resin, but latex gloves work great too.